 You will see different data for the same dispute case depending on which report you use.
 The disputes report records all dispute-related status changes.
-The payments report only records actions that have a financial impact on your account.
+The financial actions report only records actions that have a financial impact on your account balance.

 For example, if you lose a dispute, this will be reported in the disputes report with an

 RPDL indicator.
 But, because the disputed amount was already taken from your account when the dispute was first raised (

 ADJM), this will not be reported in the financial actions report.

 Creating a disputes report

 To generate a disputes report, and view any you've previously created, log in to the Dashboard and go to Reports.
 Select New report to create a new disputes report.